izhim/spring-fundamentals-mvc/README.md

 ## ✅ Summary
 - The **controller** passes data to Thymeleaf views using `Model`.
+- **HomeController** demonstrates redirect and forward behaviors for navigation.
 - Views access and display this data dynamically.
 - Handles lists, conditions, and dynamic content without JavaScript.